WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 Update duration: 1m59.524017637s
 ```

-We can use Pulumi's output to stitch together an ansible inventory, which will
+We can use Pulumi's output to stitch together an Ansible inventory, which will
 let us interact programmatically with our provisioned instances.

 If we want to modify our cluster, we can edit `pulumi/index.js`, and then